wcotton229/Hangman-Game/README.md

 ## Technology Used

-This app was built of HTML, CSS, Bootstrap and JavaScript!
+This app was built of HTML, CSS, Bootstrap and JavaScript.

 ![Archer-hangman](assets/images/Capture.JPG)